 An early-season shearing that removes about one-third of the stem length will cause the bush to become very dense and full, though it does slightly delay the first blooms.
 Flowers can be deadheaded as they fade and wilt; failure to do this may result in many volunteer plants, as this plant will self-seed quite vigorously.

-During the growing season, individual branches can be trimmed back to main stems to keep the shrub full and nicely shaped.
+During the growing season, individual branches can be trimmed back to the main stems to keep the shrub full and nicely shaped.
 At the end of the growing season, it's best to severely prune the shrub back to just above ground level, which encourages quick and robust regrowth the following spring.

 Propagating Autumn Sage

 Autumn sage is best propagated through softwood cuttings or root divisions.
 Here's how to propagate through softwood cuttings:

 - In late summer or fall, use sharp pruners to cut 3- to 4-inch cuttings from the tips of actively growing (but non-flowering) stems.
 Remove all but the top two leaves from each cutting.

 - Fill 4-inch pots with a mixture of ordinary potting mix and sand or vermiculite.
 Dip the ends of the cuttings in rooting hormone and plant them in the pots.

 - Water the cuttings thoroughly, and place each pot in a loosely secured plastic bag to hold in humidity and moisture.